 26 votes were needed to make it onto the chart.

 Anthony Gatto, two time number one juggler, dropped off the chart in 2016 but was back in 2017.

 Eight new entries and five re-entries (Cinthia BuitrÃ³n, Anthony Gatto, Erin Stephens, Mike Moore, Alex Barron).

 The name changed over the years, but every year someone gets confused and thinks it’s about who is technically the best juggler.
 It isn’t.

 Top 40 Favourite Jugglers

 Top 40 Jugglers

-Only the following jugglers have been on the chart every year so far:
+The following two jugglers have been on the chart every year so far, with 15 appearances each:

-Only eight female jugglers have been featured on the chart:
+Only 13 female jugglers have been featured on the chart: